 Michael “Rod” Rodriguez is the President and CEO of the Global War on Terrorism Memorial Foundation.
 Rod joined the U.S. Army in 1992 and attended the Special Forces Assessment and Selection course to become a Green Beret in 1997.
 In 2013, he was medically retired due to numerous combat injuries.
 His last assignment as a Green Beret came as a Sniper Instructor assigned to the JFK Special Warfare Center (Range 37) at Fort Bragg, North Carolina.
 He has deployed ten times in service to our nation.

 In August of 2021, Rod directly assisted in evacuating U.S. allied personnel and their families from Afghanistan, and he continues to provide support for their resettlement.
-He assists several other non-profits in both veteran and non-veteran spaces and also provides leadership advice to private businesses and local, state, and national government agencies.
+He helps several other non-profits in both veteran and non-veteran spaces.
+He also provides leadership advice and training to local, state, and national government agencies, corporations, and private businesses.
 Rod holds a B.S. in Strategic Studies and Defense Analysis and an M.A. in Diplomacy with a concentration in International Conflict Management, both from Norwich University.

 Rod is a New Mexico native who comes from a family with a strong tradition of military service.
 Both his grandfathers served during World War II, and his father is a Vietnam veteran.
-His eldest son is currently serving with the 82nd Airborne Division and has deployed to the same regions of Afghanistan as Rod.
-Rod has been an outspoken advocate for veterans and their families and often speaks publicly on the need to increase understanding of life experiences between the civilian and military communities.
+His eldest son is currently serving with the 82nd Airborne Division and has deployed twice, one of which was to the same regions of Afghanistan as Rod.
+Rod is a committed outspoken advocate for veterans and their families and often speaks publicly on the need to increase understanding of life experiences between the civilian and military communities.
 Most importantly, Rod is a proud grandfather, father, and hermano to many.